-Cell phones with cameras and other devices capable of storing and/or transmitting and/or receiving images are banned from use for any purpose in locker rooms and restrooms at all times.
+Cell phones with cameras and other devices capable of storing and/or transmitting and/or receiving images are banned from use for any purpose in locker rooms and restrooms at ALL times.
 Students will be disciplined for any use of such devices in school locker rooms or restrooms.
-At no time are students or visitors authorized to video capture, photograph, or audio record others in the school building, on school property (to include school vehicles), or at school activities (unless recording a public performance, such as a game, honor assembly, concert, contest, etc), without the consent of a teacher, coach, or school administrator.
+At no time are students or visitors allowed to video capture, photograph, or audio record others in the school building, on school property (including school vehicles), or at school activities (unless recording a public performance, such as a game, assembly, or concert, etc.) without the consent of a teacher, coach, or administrator.